Jemipaul123/Flutter_widgets/README.md

 # Flutter_widgets
-Just some sample code snippets that I need to refer in app making.\n
+Just some sample code snippets that I refer in app making.\n

 #Animations-how to use them.